Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 <p class="intro">Referrals are an effective type of promotion for acquisition and growth.
 Referral value needs to be a cohesive part of your payment experience, just like a promotion or gift card.</p>

-You can use Lightrail to create a referral program that works like other best-in-class referral programs.
-Lightrail provides the core infrastructure for you referral program but will require some development effort to fully implement.
+You can use Lightrail to create a best-in-class referral program.
+Lightrail provides the core infrastructure for your referral program but will require some development effort to fully implement.

-_In the following scenario, we will be demonstrating a referral flow that supposes an existing customer is requesting a referral code on-demand to share with their friends, but it’s possible to augment this flow to distribute your referral codes as you see fit._
+_In the following scenario, we will demonstrate a sample referral flow.
+An existing customer, Jamie, will refer a new user, Tim.
+This flow supposes that Jamie creates a personal referral code to share with friends, but you can change or augment this flow as you see fit._

-_In our example API calls we will suppose that we're offering both, the referring person and the referred person $20 USD each for a successfully referred new customer.
+_In our example API calls we will suppose that we're offering both the referring person and the referred person $20 USD each for a successfully referred new customer.
 As you can see we’ve used USD, but any currency (including points) will work._

-_**Note**: A successful referral needs to meet your business requirements for what you deem success, taking into consideration things like refunds, captures, order fulfillment etc._
+_**Note**: Your business will need to determine what makes a referral successful.
+In this example, the referrer will receive their credit after the new user has signed up andmade their first purchase.
+In your flow, you make wish to add extra conditions, eg: wait until after the order has been fulfilled, or until the end of the refund window, or until a pending order has been finalized, etc._

 ### How to set up your Referrals

 To get started with a Referral Program, you will create two separate Programs:

-1. To generate and track unique referral codes ("Referral Program")
+1. To generate and track personal referral codes ("Referral Program")
-1. To give account credit to users that successfully refer someone ("Credit Program")
+1. To give account credit to users that successfully refer someone ("Referrer Credit Program")

 ### Step 1: Creating the Referral Program

-The first `Program` we will create will define the default parameters you will use to programmatically generate a generic code `Value` for each one of your users who request a referral code.
-We will cover the on-demand `Value` creation in **Step 3**.
+The first `Program` will define the parameters for personal referral codes that your existing users can generate and give to their friends.
+We will cover the steps for creating a personal referral code for an existing user in **Step 3**.

 #### Call to Create Referral Program: